sthomas1978/the-smoggie-coder-blog/content/blog/mocking-azure-secrets/index.md

 #### So what is stopping us?

-The issue was is that we were using and Azure Key Vault as an external dependency and was too much of a faff getting set up for each developer and tester.
+The issue was is that we were using an Azure Key Vault as an external dependency and was too much of a faff getting set up for each developer and tester.

 #### What if we could stub an Azure Key Vault locally?